alanbbond/virtualnasfic2020/about.md

 ## New "Virtual" Dates: Friday, August 21 - Sunday, August 23

 We are busy setting up an awesome virtual event for all of you.
-Due to our transition we've revised our dates to tighten the dates to three days.
+Due to our transition we've revised our dates to tighten the Convention to three days.
 The 2020 NASFiC will now be held Noon Friday, August 21st-- Sunday, August 23rd.

 ## Ohio Geography in Virtual Room Names: The Olentangy, and The Scioto